Family Law Arbitration Brisbane

 Arbitration is an alternative process to Court proceedings, which you and your former partner can engage in by agreement, that still involves an independent party (an Arbitrator rather than a Judge) making a binding decision in relation to how your property should be divided.
+This option is preferable to those who require someone to make a decision about their financial matters, but wish to avoid attending court.

-The parties must agree on the appointment of an Arbitrator.
+Both parties must agree on the appointment of an Arbitrator.
 The Federal Circuit and Family Court of Australia can also make an Order to appoint an Arbitrator with the consent of the parties.

 The decision made by the arbitrator is called an ‘Arbitration Award’.
 Once the Arbitration Award is registered with the Federal Circuit and Family Court of Australia, it is binding and enforceable.
 There are limited grounds for challenging or setting aside an Arbitration Award, such as in circumstances where an error of law has been made.

-Since 2017, Judy has been recommended as a Leading Family and Divorce Lawyer on the Doyle’s annual list of recommended lawyers.
+After an earlier career in social work, Judy has practised exclusively in Family Law since 2003.
+Since 2017, Judy has been recommended as a Leading Family and Divorce Lawyer on Doyle’s annual list of recommended lawyers.
 Judy is also a nationally accredited mediator and registered family dispute resolution practitioner, well-known for her pragmatic, organised and responsive approach.

 Judy Stewart